-Depreciation totaled \$3,402,608 for the year ended June 30, 2018.
+Depreciation totaled \$4,135,118 for the year ended June 30, 2019.

-(l) Compensated Absences
+(m) Compensated Absences

-Accumulated unpaid vacation and sick leave totaling \$2,364,653 is accrued when incurred and included in noncurrent liabilities at June 30, 2018.
+Accumulated unpaid vacation and sick leave totaling \$2,428,956 is accrued when incurred and included in current and noncurrent liabilities at June 30, 2019.

-(m) Deferred Outflows of Resources and Deferred Inflows of Resources
+(n) Deferred Outflows of Resources and Deferred Inflows of Resources

-Deferred outflows of resources and deferred inflows of resources are defined as a consumption of net assets by the government that is applicable to a future period and an acquisition of net assets by the government that is applicable to a future reporting period respectively.
-Deferred outflows of resources include a deferred amount on refunding.
-Deferred outflows of resources and deferred inflows of resources related to pensions and OPEB are more fully described in Notes 8 and 9.
+Deferred outflows of resources and deferred inflows of resources are defined as a consumption of net assets by the District that is applicable to a future period and an acquisition of net assets by the District that is applicable to a future reporting period respectively.
+Deferred outflows of resources and deferred inflows of resources are more fully described in Notes 8 and 9.

-(n) Interest
+(o) Interest

 Interest costs, less interest earned on related tax-exempt borrowings, are capitalized during the period of major capital asset additions.
 The capitalized interest is recorded as part of the asset to which it is related and is depreciated over the estimated useful life of the related asset.
-Interest capitalized totaled to \$7,563 at June 30, 2018.
+Interest capitalized totaled to \$1,679 for the year ended June 30, 2019.

-(o) Classification of Liabilities
+(p) Classification of Liabilities